 Base (vector) layers are created when a vector data file is used to create a base map.
 Vector files draw objects at precise X, Y locations on a map and can contain points, polygons, polylines, and text.

 Vector base maps can also include symbology.
 Symbology uses symbols or colors to display statistical information about the features in the base layer.
 Symbology applies line, fill, and/or symbol properties to features in the base layer depending on an attribute value.
 The symbology can be included in a legend.
-The type of symbology and the layer's appearance are controlled in the Symbology dialog.
+The type of symbology and the symbols' appearance are controlled in the Symbology dialog.
 Click Edit Symbology in the Base (vector) layer Properties window General page to open the Symbology dialog.
-There are five symbology types in Surfer:
+These are the symbology types in Surfer:

 Some base maps consist of multiple objects (i.e. polygons, polylines, text, etc.).
 The sub-objects can be selected individually in the Contents window and edited in the Properties window.
-Edit the group to edit multiple sub-objects at once.
 The expansion state of sub-objects in the Contents window is retained in the Surfer .SRF file.
 Use the Expand new Contents window items option in the Options dialog to control the expansion state of new objects in Contents window.

 Features such as points, polylines, and polygons can be moved between base (vector) layers and other base (vector) layers the plot document.
 The Move/Copy to Layer command can be used to move or copy features.
 Features can also be moved in the Contents window.
 To move a feature to another base (vector) layer, select the feature and drag it to a new position within another base (vector) layer.
 To move a feature to the plot document, select the feature and drag it to a new position above, between, or below the top-level objects in the Contents window.